 Singapore is a small place and it’s easy to think it can be ‘done’ in a day or two, but if you have more time to spare then even better as there is a lot to get through!

-To save you the effort, we’ve put together a list of what we think are the activities in Singapore – and there’s more than enough to keep you busy.
+To save you the effort, we’ve put together a list of what we think are the best activities in Singapore – and there’s more than enough to keep you busy.

 1. Watch the Light Show at Gardens by the Bay

-This is one of our favourite things to do regardless of cost.
+This is one of our favourite things to do in Singapore regardless of cost.
 Catch the MRT down to Bayfront and follow the signs to Gardens by the Bay.
 You’ll want to make sure you have either the Singapore Tourist Pass or EZ Link Card.

 You won’t miss the majestic Supertrees standing high in the sky.
 You can easily while away a few hours exploring here and snapping pics.